jhu-arch/arch-tutorial/Connecting_to_Rockfish.rst

 ******

 Globus makes it much easier to work with data.
-How to transfer a large amounts of data using Globus see `Rockfish Globus instructions`_
+How to transfer a large amounts of data using Globus see `Rockfish Globus instructions`_.

 .. image:: images/globus.png
   :width: 300